- Cycle and sail Croatia's North Dalmatia Archipelago

 Overnight: Trogir Harbour

-After a leisurely breakfast, you may have time to explore Trogir some more, or alternatively, the crew are happy to advise on travel arrangements to the airport.
+After a leisurely breakfast, embarkation typically takes place after 9.00PM.
+You may have time to explore Trogir, or alternatively, the crew are happy to advise on travel arrangements to the airport.

 Single Cabins & Solo Cyclists